nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 The parameter `DATE` only accepts a valid date which is less than 32.
-For months with less than 31 days, entering a date that is too large but below 32 (e.g. 30-02-1994), will be automatically corrected.
+For months with less than 31 days, entering a date that is too large but below 32 will be automatically corrected.
+(e.g. 30-02-24 will return 29-02-24)
 </div>

 **Examples:**